• Skip to primary navigation

 • Simple and easy to make without a crazy long list of ingredients

-• You can store this burger in the fridge all week long.
+• Great meal prep recipe – You can store this burger in the fridge all week long.

 • It is super sturdy and does not fall apart

-• Packed with incredible flavor and plant-based nutrients.
+• Delicious – Packed with incredible flavor and plant-based nutrients.

-• Baked to crispy deliciousness with no frying in oil.
+• Healthy – Baked to crispy deliciousness with no frying in oil.

-• It is dairy free, vegan and easily made gluten free!
+• Dietary-friendly – It is dairy-free, vegan, and easily made gluten-free!

-Ingredients needed to make a chickpea cauliflower burger
+Ingredients needed to make this chickpea cauliflower burger

 How to make a chickpea cauliflower burger